 - 4.6.1 The Board may appoint committees and arrange for its functions to be exercised by such committees.
 Committees may appoint sub-committees and arrange for the functions exercisable by the committee to be exercised by those sub-committees, if empowered to do so by the Board. - 4.6.2 All committees and sub-committees are listed in the SoRD. - 4.6.3 Each committee and sub-committee established by the ICB operates under terms of reference agreed by the Board, or by the relevant parent committee in the case of sub-committees.
 All terms of reference are published in the ICB's Governance Handbook. - 4.6.4 The Board remains accountable for all functions, including those that it has delegated to committees and sub-committees and therefore, appropriate reporting and assurance arrangements are in place and documented in terms of reference.
-All committees and sub-committees that fulfil delegated functions of the ICB, will be required to: - (a) Report regularly to the Board (or parent committee in the case of subcommittees) to provide assurance that they are effectively discharging delegated responsibilities. - (b) Review their effectiveness on at least an annual basis. - 4.6.5 Any committee or sub-committee established in accordance with the provisions set out at 4.6 of this constitution may consist of, or include, persons who are not Board Members or employees.
+All committees and sub-committees that fulfil delegated functions of the ICB, will be required to: - (a) Report regularly to the Board (or parent committee in the case of subcommittees) to provide assurance that they are effectively discharging delegated responsibilities. - (b) Review their effectiveness on at least an annual basis. - 4.6.5 Any committee or sub-committee established in accordance with the provisions set out at 4.6 of this constitution may consist of or include persons who are not Board Members or employees.

 - 4.6.6 All individuals appointed as members of committees and sub-committees that exercise ICB commissioning functions will be approved by the Chair.
 The Chair will not approve an individual to such a committee or sub-committee if they consider that the appointment could reasonably be regarded as undermining the independence of the health service because of the individual's involvement with the private healthcare sector or otherwise. - 4.6.7 All members of committees and sub-committees are required to act in accordance with this constitution, including the ICB's Standing Orders, as well as the ICB's Standing Financial Instructions and any other relevant ICB policies. - 4.6.8 The following committees will be maintained: - (a) Audit and Risk Committee: This committee is accountable to the Board and provides an independent and objective view of the ICB's compliance with its statutory responsibilities.
-The Audit and Risk Committee will be chaired by the Non-Executive member listed at paragraph 2.2.3(f)(i) of this constitution.
-The Chair of the ICB cannot chair or be a member of the Audit and Risk Committee. - (b) Remuneration Committee: This committee is accountable to the Board for matters relating to remuneration, fees and other allowances (including pension schemes) for employees and other individuals who provide services to the ICB.
-The Remuneration Committee will be chaired by the Non-Executive member listed at paragraph 2.2.3(f)(ii) of this constitution.
+The committee is responsible for arranging appropriate internal and external audits.
+The Audit and Risk Committee will be chaired by a Non-Executive member who has the qualifications, expertise or experience to enable them to express credible opinions on finance and audit matters.
+The Chair of the ICB cannot chair or be a member of the Audit and Risk Committee.
+The Vice-Chair cannot chair the Audit and Risk Committee. - (b) Remuneration Committee: This committee is accountable to the Board for matters relating to remuneration, fees and other allowances (including pension schemes) for employees and other individuals who provide services to the ICB.
+The Remuneration Committee will be chaired by a Non-Executive member.
 The Chair of the ICB cannot be chair of the Remuneration Committee but can be a member.
-The Chair of Audit and Risk Committee cannot chair or be a member of the Remuneration Committee. - 4.6.9 The Board has also established a number of other committees to assist it with the discharge of its functions.
+The Chair of Audit and Risk Committee cannot chair or be a member of the Remuneration Committee. - 4.6.9 The terms of reference for each of the above committees are published in the Governance Handbook. - 4.6.10 The Board has also established a number of other committees to assist it with the discharge of its functions.
 These committees are set out in the SoRD and further information about these committees, including terms of reference, are published in the Governance Handbook.